Arduino-IRremote/Arduino-IRremote/README.md

 Due to automatic gain control and other bias effects, high intensity of the 38 kHz pulse counts more than medium intensity (e.g. 50% duty cycle) at the same total energy.

 ## Increase sending power
-**The best way to increase the IR power** is to use 2 or 3 IR diodes in series.
+**The best way to increase the IR power for free** is to use 2 or 3 IR diodes in series.
 One diode requires 1.1 to 1.5 volt so you can supply 3 diodes with a 5 volt output.<br/>
 To keep the current for 2 diodes with 1.3 volt and 25 mA and a 5 volt supply, you must reduce the resistor by factor: (5V - 1.3V) / (5V - 2.6V) = 1.5 e.g. from 150 ohm to 100 ohm.<br/>
 For 3 diodes it requires factor 2.5 e.g. from 150 ohm to 60 ohm.<br/>
 Or compute it directly with the **U = R * I formula**.
 Here U is (5V - <number_of_diodes> * 1.3V) at moderate current, at higher currents you must choose more than 1.3 volt.
 If you want to be exact, you must check the datasheet of your diode for the appropriate **forward voltage fo a given current**.